-G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 23 students on approved overloads can go up to 23 credits ctadente en appreved eveniedde ean ge ap te 2e en ante G3 Yes No G3 Do tuition and fees vary by year of study (e.g., sophomore, V junior, senior)? ^
+G2 Minimum Maximum G2 Number of credits per term a student can take for the stated full-time tuition 12 23 students on approved overloads can go up to 23 credits -

-G4 Yes No
+G3 Yes No

-G4 Do tuition and fees vary by undergraduate instructional program? Х
+Do tuition and fees vary by year of study (e.g., sophomore, Χ

-G4
+junior, senior)? ,

-If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?
+G4 Yes No G4 Do tuition and fees vary by undergraduate instructional program? Х G4 % If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?